 Based on the statistics above, it may surprise one to learn that New Jersey actually is not the most dangerous state in the country for cyclists – at least in terms of the number of bike accident fatalities per million residents.

-According to the most recent figures from the National Highway Traffic Safety Administration (NHTSA), 14 fatal bike crashes occurred in New Jersey in 2013, or 1.57 per one million residents.
+According to the most recent figures from the National Highway Traffic Safety Administration (NHTSA), 18 fatal bike crashes occurred in New Jersey for the most recent year for which data is available, or 2.02 per one million residents.

-(Florida had the country’s highest fatal crash rate at 6.08, while five states had zero bike fatalities in 2013.)
+(Florida had the country’s highest fatal crash rate at 7.56, while four states had zero bike fatalities for the year)

-It is also worth noting that the League of American Cyclists ranked New Jersey No. 11 on its list of the country’s most “bicycle friendly” states.
-The organization has also placed six cities within the state on its list of 350 bicycle friendly communities: Hoboken, Lambertville, Montclair, Ocean City, Princeton and West Windsor.
+It is also worth noting that the League of American Cyclists ranked New Jersey No. 12 on its list of the country’s most “bicycle friendly” states.
+The organization has also placed six cities within the state on its list of 350 bicycle-friendly communities: Hoboken, New Brunswick, Lambertville, Ocean City, Princeton and West Windsor.

 What Can We Do To Make Bicycling Safer in New Jersey?